 In addition to national data, information is presented by group of provinces, province, COROP region and municipality.

 The regional totals shown concern cumulated municipal data.
-Where changes of municipal boundaries transect regional boundaries, the municipal classifications concern the most recent situation.
+Where changes of municipal boundaries transect regional boundaries, the municipal classifications concerns the most recent situation.
 The municipality of Vianen, for example, was annexed by the province of Utrecht on 1 January 2002, and is classified under the province of Utrecht in the Table.

 Data available from: 1942